 Wherever impacts are identified, there is evidence available to support the use of an immediate management response, as set out above.
-For example, directed fishing for Kamchatka flounder in BSAI was prohibited in June 2019 as a necessary measure to ensure the TAC was not exceeded.
+For example, directed fishing for Pacific Ocean perch in the West Yakutat District of GOA was prohibited in August 2019 as a necessary measure to ensure the TAC was not exceeded.
 In March 2019, directed fishing for sablefish, rockfish, deep-water flatfish, rex sole, and arrowtooth flounder in GOA was prohibited to ensure the Pacific halibut bycatch limit was not exceeded.
 In some cases, further information may be required, and if so, studies are implemented generally with an accompanying precautionary management measure.
-For example, the northern fur seal is listed as depleted under the MMPA, with the Eastern Stock population at less than 50% of its historical peak.
-This has already been considered in a precautionary way in TAC-setting through NPFMC consideration of ecosystem indicators, one of which is fur seal pup success.
-The 2007 Northern Fur Seal Conservation Plan is in the process of being updated and will continue to assess adverse effects of human activities (i.e., disturbance, bycatch, research, illegal shooting, and entanglement).
+For example, the western DPS of the Steller sea lion is listed as endangered under the ESA, and some populations within these fisheries' ranges are declining.
+In 2014, an EIS was done investigating the proposed Steller sea lion habitat closures before the measure was finalized and implemented.